Board & Advisors

 Susan Foster Jones has been a valued teacher and advisor for Step Into Art since 2007, when she was one of SIA’s first interns.
 A museum educator with over a decade of experience, Susan joined Step Into Art as Senior Educator in the fall of 2014.
 From 2009 – 2014, Susan was the Director of Education at the Concord Museum in Concord, MA.
 She continues her work in Concord as the part-time Manager of School Partnerships, working primarily with students from Lowell.
 Previously, Susan worked with inner-city students from Boston at the Commonwealth Museum, where she taught engaging hands-on history programs.
 Susan earned a Master’s degree in the Arts in Education program from the Harvard Graduate School of Education and a BA in Art History from Mount Holyoke College.
 She and her husband Tim live in Concord with their sons, Henry and Charles.

-Lindsey Kocur is a practicing artist working primarily in mixed-media painting, drawing and installation.
-She is also the founder of the Roxbury Prep High School Visual Art Program in Roxbury, MA, where she designs and implements visual arts programming for grades 11 and 12.
-She devises cross-disciplinary projects that incorporate educational concepts and impart life skills through art in disciplines including painting, drawing, sculpture, and printmaking.
-She previously served as Director of Visual Art at the West End House Boys and Girls Club of Allston, MA.
-Alongside her other endeavors, Lindsey taught Step Into Art programs from 2013-2018, having first having first become involved with SIA as an Americorps Teaching Fellow at Mother Caroline Academy from 2009-2011.
+Lindsey Kocur is a practicing artist working primarily in mixed-media painting, drawing, and installation.
+As an independent teaching artist, project manager, and consultant for non-profit youth programs, she devises cross-disciplinary projects that incorporate educational concepts and impart life skills through art in disciplines including painting, drawing, sculpture, and printmaking.
+She previously founded the Roxbury Prep High School Visual Art Program in Roxbury, MA, where she designed and implemented visual arts programming for grades 11 and 12.
+Before that, she served as Director of Visual Art at the West End House Boys and Girls Club of Allston, MA.
+Alongside her other endeavors, Lindsey taught Step Into Art programs from 2013-2018, having first become involved with SIA as an Americorps Teaching Fellow at Mother Caroline Academy from 2009-2011.
 She holds an MFA in Studio Art from Tufts University in partnership with the School of the Museum of Fine Arts, as well as a BS in Studio Art from Skidmore College.

 Marla Libraty recently joined Brandeis University’s Institutional Advancement Division where she leads Parents Philanthropy and reconnects second-decade alumni to the University through volunteer philanthropic opportunities.
 A founding Step Into Art Board member who served for ten years and now continues on the SIA Advisory Council, Marla helped establish the foundational partnership between Step Into Art and the Newton Mayor’s Office for Cultural Affairs (2005-2010).
 She subsequently played a key role in developing the Step Into Art reunion program with the Harvard Business School Alumni Association – HBS Kids (2007-2010).
 Prior to her role at Brandeis University, Marla spent over 20 years in the corporate sector in brand strategy and marketing for highly recognizable global brands and start-ups including Eveready Battery Company’s Energizer, Mattel’s Barbie brand, Stride Rite Children’s Group (including Sperry, Merrell, Hush Puppies, Keds and Saucony), Curriculum Associates i-Ready Test Prep product line, and Extend Fertility.
 Marla Libraty’s passion for children’s issues, her expertise in building loyalty and consumer engagement programs, and her community involvement make her especially well-suited for her role in Step Into Art.
 She holds a B.A. in Communication from UC San Diego and an M.B.A. from UCLA’s Anderson School of Management.
 Marla, her husband and three children live in Newton, MA.